 What is the Miracle League of Southwestern Pennsylvania?

 The Miracle League of Southwestern Pennsylvania is an organized baseball league for special needs children and adults which enables these children and adults to develop socialization skills and have fun by playing baseball at a field specially designed for them.
 The Miracle League of Southwestern Pennsylvania is a registered 501(c)(3) charity founded in 2007.
 The field is at the Dick’s Sporting Goods Sportsplex at Graham Park in Cranberry Township.
-Opening Day for the Miracle League was scheduled for May 16, 2009.
+Opening Day for the Miracle League happened May 16, 2009.
 The national Miracle League organization was started in Conyers, Georgia in 1997 and since then more than 90 Miracle League fields have been built all over the country and another 100 are under construction or in various stages of development.

 My child has never played baseball or any other sport; can he or she participate in this league?